 Whether you are moving to California from out of state or you are just relocating from another area, both these areas are popular choices if you’re looking to take full advantage of the laidback California lifestyle.
 When comparing Santa Barbara vs San Diego, it’s important to look at your personal preferences for a city and see which one fits best for you.
-Both cities offer incredible living conditions, beautiful landscapes, and a top-notch food scene.
-What’s going to set these two choices apart is your personal preferences.
+Both cities offer incredible living conditions, beautiful landscapes for sightseeing, and a top-notch food scene.

-To help you choose your next California home, we’ve created this guide to compare Santa Barbara versus San Diego.
-We’re breaking down some of the key things to consider about each county as you decide which option is truly the best for you.
+To help you choose your next Southern California home, we’ve created this helpful guide that compares Santa Barbara versus San Diego.
+We’re breaking down some of the key things to consider about each of these beautiful beach cities as you decide which option is truly the best for you.

 Known for moving a little slower and having a taste for luxury, Santa Barbara offers a unique and eclectic downtown area as well as the coveted community of Montecito.
 With just eight cities within Santa Barbara county, this area offers a much smaller feel than other Southern California alternatives while still providing a number of activities for residents to enjoy.
-If you are looking to live in a beachside community with beautiful views of the coast and the Santa Ynez Valley, Santa Barbara County may be the perfect community for you.
+If you are looking to buy a house in California with a beachside community, beautiful views of the coast and the Santa Ynez Valley, living in Santa Barbara County may be the perfect community for you.

 State Street runs through downtown and is a popular destination for tourists and residents alike.
 Complete with a number of shops, restaurants, and bars, downtown offers a lively scene that still matches the laid back atmosphere Santa Barbara is known for.
 Residents young and old can still enjoy being close to the action while also living in charming casitas.